bridgetownrb/bridgetown/bridgetown-website/src/_docs/prototype-pages.md

 # Pulling in Site Data

-Prototype pages can be configured to load in extra data from [data files](/docs/datafiles/) that are matched with the search term.
+Prototype pages can be configured to load in extra data from [data files](/docs/datafiles/) which get matched with the search term for each item in the collection.
 This is great for common uses like listing out every post by each of the authors in the site.

 Here's an example of how that works: